Web Workshop - a brief history

 Web Workshop is the culmination of years of smart work and relationship building.
 Our growth spans almost 2 decades of constant research, trial and error, learning curves and bloody-minded determination to succeed.

 It all began with an introduction to the World Wide Web in 1996.
-A fascination with the combination of technology, mark-up language, code and graphic design lead to the decision to start learning web design and designing websites in 1997.
-She started out on the web under the name WebThing (yes she did LOL!) designing part-time while learning as much as possible about the Internet and the World Wide Web.
+A fascination with the combination of technology, mark-up language, code and graphic design lead to the decision to delve into web design, and so started a journey of discovery, constant learning, and never-ending upgrades.

-Those were the days of hand coding HTML 4.0 and CSS, and that was also when Microsoft Chat Rooms were legitimate places to chat about business, the best way to get help from pros in the US.
+Those were the days of hand coding HTML 4.0 and CSS, and that was also when Microsoft Chat Rooms were legitimate places to chat about business, and the best way to get help from pros in the US.
 The time difference meant joining chats at 2 or 3 in the morning dealing with web design fundamentals including HTML, ASP and CSS.
-Jenny was fortunate to meet Molly Holzschlag one of the most influential women in the world on all things Web.
+Jenny was fortunate to meet Molly Holzschlag online, one of the most influential women in the world on all things Web.
 Molly was an active participant and moderator of some very technical chat rooms at the time and provided the most valuable information, references and tutorials Jenny could lay her hands on from a distance.
-Molly advised what to study, what books to buy (some she even authored) and answered the many questions relating to what was then in South Africa relatively new Internet technology.
+Molly advised what to study, what books to buy (some she authored by Molly) and answered the many questions relating to, what was then in South Africa, relatively new Internet technology.